louiszn/zent-bot/README.md

 Feel free to open issues or ask for help in our Discord server.

+## License

+Zent Bot is licensed under the [GNU Affero General Public License v3.0](./LICENSE).

+That means:

+- ✅ You may use, modify, and share this bot freely.
+- ✅ You must give proper credit (keep the copyright notice).
+- ✅ If you run a modified version (includes any content changes) publicly, you must share your changes.
+- ✅ You may run an unmodified version privately or publicly without needing to publish anything.
+- ❌ You may not relicense this project under a closed-source or proprietary license.

+This ensures Zent Bot stays free and open for everyone, while protecting the original authorship.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.
 You can also ask questions about the bot and the project in our Discord server ❤️